Categories of EMC publications

 With this approach in mind, the IEC in principle prepares EMC documents that fall into one of two categories.

-The second category comprises standards that apply to products.
-These may be either Generic EMC standards or specific EMC Product standards, which as a rule apply appropriate publications from the Basic series.
-Many product standards encompass a family of similar products and these publications are referred to as product family standards.
+The second category comprises International Standards that apply to products.
+These may be either generic EMC Standards or specific EMC product Standards, which as a rule apply appropriate publications from the basic series.
+Many product standards encompass a family of similar products and these publications are referred to as product family Standards.

 The basic and generic Standards represent a broad approach.
 The IEC has developed them as efficient building blocks for technical committees to use in preparing appropriate product Standards.

 Development of specific EMC product Standards is almost exclusively allocated to the numerous IEC technical committees dealing with individual products or families of products, usually referred to as product committees.
 This is because these groups know best the functional requirements for and operating conditions of the particular components, subsystems and systems they are standardizing.